Chemical Stockpile Emergency Preparedness Program (97.040)

 Award Procedure

-Applications or plans are reviewed by DHS/FEMA program staff.
-Any issues or concerns noted in the application will be negotiated with the State prior to the award being issued.
+Final award decisions are made and reviewed by DHS/FEMA program and awards administration staff, Any issues or concerns will be negotiated with the successful applicant prior to the award being issued.

 Deadlines